helsenorge/Helsenorge.Messaging/Documentation/Feilkoder.md

 Non-successful release of message.

 ### MUG-000038
-Non-sucessful authentication or connection attempt to one ore more of the web services on start-up.
+Non-successful authentication or connection attempt to one ore more of the web services on start-up.

 ### MUG-000039
-Non-sucessful authentication or connection attempt to the message broker.
+Non-successful authentication or connection attempt to the message broker.

 ### MUG-001001
 Informasjonsformål når mottaksprosessen starter/avslutter